-Sophisticated form of radiation therapy offers modern benefits.
+Sophisticated radiation therapy offers modern benefits.

-MammoSite or SAVI for breast cancer patients.
+SAVI® for breast cancer patients.

-Brachytherapy is sometimes used to treat prostate cancer as well.
-This treatment option is typically an option for men who have early stage prostate cancer that has not spread beyond the prostate and who are unable or unwilling to undergo removal of the prostate or do not want to endure eight weeks of daily radiation treatments.
+In some cases, brachytherapy is used to treat prostate cancer.
+This is typically an option for men who have early stage prostate cancer that has not spread beyond the prostate, who are unable or unwilling to undergo removal of the prostate or do not want to endure eight weeks of daily radiation treatments.

 View doctors specializing in oncology in San Diego.

-"My goal is to provide you with information to help guide you through this challenging time."
+"My goal is to provide information and treatment options to help you through this challenging time."

 "The Sharp Experience means taking care of a patient the way I would take care of a family member or want to be taken care of myself."